Moon Photography: A Lunar Photo Gallery

 A close-up photo of the Moon’s surface through a telescope.

 Most telescopes are far too heavy for a traditional tripod.
-A tracking equatorial mount is best, as it will move with the moon and allow you to shoot longer exposures.
+A tracking equatorial mount is best, as it will keep the moon in view and allow you to shoot longer exposures.

 Supermoon Rising over a Farmer’s Field: